apace7/local_volume_database/docs/source/tutorials.rst

 Some Recommendations
 ---------------------------------------------

-For detailed analysis, I would recommendation fixing the version of the tables to a tagged release version.
+For scientific analysis, I would recommendation fixing the LVDB version to a tagged release.
 Alternatively, a specific commit can be useed instead of the latest github version.

 For example, this loads an older version of the data/dwarf_all.csv table for either a tagged release or a specific commit.